cjfinan/Rock-Paper-Scissors-Lizard-Spock/README.md

   - From the source section drop-down menu, select the Master Branch
   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-  You can view the live site here : LINK HERE
   ## Techonologies Used

   HTML5